What is a Role?

 About permission sets

-- Inherited - default (which means not enabled)
+- Inherited – Default (not enabled)

 Note